FabricMC/fabric-docs/develop/entities/first-entity.md

 ---
-title: Custom Entities
+title: Creating your First Entity
-description: Learn how to do custom entities.
+description: Learn how to register a simple entity and how to give it goals, render, model, and animate it.
 authors:
   - cassiancc
   - Earthcomputer